Skip to Content

 Highly sensitive people often have a very strong desire to be of service to others.
 They may want careers that allow them to help others without becoming overstimulated in the process.

-They want work environments that are quiet and calm, where they can think deeply about their projects and not feel like they have to multi-task or rush through tasks too quickly.
+They want work environments that are quiet and calm.
+A quiet environment means they can think deeply about the small details of their projects and not feel like they have to multi-task or rush through tasks too quickly.

 Highly sensitive people are also usually very creative and enjoy thinking about new ideas.
 They want work environments that will allow them to express their creativity in a way that fits the task at hand.